instructure/canvas-lms/doc/api/file_uploads.md

   <dt>size</dt> <dd>The size of the file, in bytes.
 This field is recommended, as it will let you find out if there's a quota issue before uploading the raw file.</dd>
   <dt>content_type</dt> <dd>The content type of the file.
 If not given, it will be guessed based on the file extension.</dd>
   <dt>parent_folder_id</dt><dd>The id of the folder to store the file in.
 An error will be returned if this does not correspond to an existing folder.
 If this and parent_folder_path are sent an error will be returned.
 If neither is given, a default folder will be used.</dd>
   <dt>parent_folder_path</dt> <dd>The path of the folder to store the file in.
-The path separator is the forward slash `/`, never a back slash.
+The path separator is the forward slash `/`, never a backslash.
 The folder will be created if it does not already exist.
 This parameter only applies to file uploads in a context that has folders, such as a user, a course, or a group.
 If this and parent_folder_id are sent an error will be returned.
 If neither is given, a default folder will be used.</dd>
   <dt>folder</dt> <dd>[deprecated] Use parent_folder_path instead.</dd>
   <dt>on_duplicate</dt> <dd>How to handle duplicate filenames.
 If `overwrite`, then this file upload will overwrite any other file in the folder with the same name.
 If `rename`, then this file will be renamed if another file in the folder exists with the given name.
 If no parameter is given, the default is `overwrite`.
 This doesn't apply to file uploads in a context that doesn't have folders.</dd>
   <dt>success_include[]</dt> <dd>An array of additional information to include in the upload success response.
 See <a href="files.html#method.files.api_show">Files API</a> for more information.</dd>